terrastruct/d2-docs/docs/tour/composition-formats.md

 - PDF
   - PDF can be multiple pages, so this medium is suitable for multi-board diagrams.
     Each board is simply another page, and objects can be linked to those pages.
+  - This is the most suitable medium for layers currently.
 - Animated SVG
   - This is useful for small compositions.
 It's great for a small number of Steps or flipping between some Scenarios, but if the composition has too many boards, the